 Barcelona Cathedral, or the Cathedral of the Holy Cross and Saint Eulalia is a magnificent church that was constructed from the 13th to 15th centuries, with the Neo-Gothic facade added in the 19th century.
 Located in the centre of the Barri Gòtic, this building is beautiful inside and out.
 The exterior features 3 bell towers and a facade decorated with statues and gargoyles.
 The cavernous interior features some fantastic stained glass windows and beautiful domed ceilings and archways.

 Ok, so Gaudi is not exactly a ‘destination’ of Barcelona, but before we go any further we need to discuss the works of Antoni Gaudi.
+The works of Gaudi are most definitely Barcelona highlights.
 Born in 1852, Gaudi became one of Spain’s most influential modernist architects in the late 1800’s.
 Having a particular style to his work which was unlike other architects of his time, Gaudi’s buildings had a more organic look, influenced by forms of nature.

 Scattered around the city are many of his works, including some of the more famous including Casa Batlló and La Pedrera.
 These building facades are more like sculptures with their unusual curves, wrought iron, ceramics and stonework.

 On the subject of Antoni Gaudi, a visit to Barcelona is not complete with heading to see the largest unfinished church in the world.
 A permanent building site since 1882 when construction began.
 Gaudi became involved in 1883 and made changes to the project to feature his own unique style and vision and worked tirelessly until he died in an accident in 1926 when the project was less than 25% completed.
 Construction still goes on today with the church currently 70% complete, the project is due to complete in 2026 – the centenary of Gaudi’s death.